 - The way they affect weight loss

-Carbohydrates, fats and proteins are the three main macro-nutrients, and whatever you consume will fall into one of these categories.
-However, when you eat a meal, you will normally consume a mixture of these.
-For example, you can’t eat potatoes and expect to consume carbs only, you will also consume fats and proteins.. just in smaller quantities.
-Potatoes will fall into the category of carbohydrates simply because they contain more carbohydrates than any other macro-nutrient.
-It is exactly the same with any other foods.
+Whenever you consume any food, you will be consuming a mixture of carbohydrates, fats, and proteins.
+All foods contain a mixture of these nutrients, but they will categorised into one or the other based on the amount of all.
+For instance, you can’t eat potatoes and expect to consume carbs only, you will also consume fats and proteins, just in smaller quantities.
+However, potatoes will fall into the category of carbohydrates simply because they contain more carbohydrates than any other macro-nutrient.
+The same principle applies to all other foods.

 What are carbohydrates?